 - A: Liberty's board considered a number of costs and risks associated with the Spin-Off, including: - After the Spin-Off, the Liberty common stock and Broadband common stock will have smaller market capitalizations than the current market capitalization of the Liberty common stock, and their stock prices may be more volatile than the Liberty common stock price was prior to the Spin-Off.
-The board also considered the possibility that the combined market values of the separate stocks may be lower than the market value of the Liberty common stock prior to the Spin-Off. - The risk of being unable to achieve the benefits expected from the Spin-Off. - The leverage to be incurred by Broadband as a result of the Credit Arrangement. - The loss of synergies from operating as one company, particularly in administrative and support functions. - · The potential disruption of the businesses of Liberty, as its management and employees devote time and resources to completing the Spin-Off. - The substantial costs of effecting the Spin-Off and continued compliance with legal and other requirements applicable to two separate public reporting companies. - The potential tax liabilities that could arise from the Spin-Off, including the possibility that the Internal Revenue Service (IRS) could successfully assert that the Spin-Ol is taxable to holders of Liberty common stock and/or to Liberty.
+The board also considered the possibility that the combined market values of the separate stocks may be lower than the market value of the Liberty common stock prior to the Spin-Off. - The risk of being unable to achieve the benefits expected from the Spin-Off. - The leverage to be incurred by Broadband as a result of obtaining the proceeds from the Margin Loan, a substantial portion of which will be distributed to Liberty by Broadband as a part of the internal restructuring. - The loss of synergies from operating as one company, particularly in administrative and support functions. - The potential disruption of the businesses of Liberty, as its management and employees devote time and resources to completing the Spin-Off. - The substantial costs of effecting the Spin-Off and continued compliance with legal and other requirements applicable to two separate public reporting companies. - The potential tax liabilities that could arise from the Spin-Off, including the possibility that the Internal Revenue Service (IRS) could successfully assert that the Spin-Ol is taxable to holders of Liberty common stock and/or to Liberty.
 In the event such tax liabilities were to arise, Broadband's potential indemnity obligation to Liberty is no subject to a cap.